How to Identify, Fix, and Prevent Surfactant Leaching

-Surfactant leaching, or the appearance of brown residue or streaks on interior and exterior painted surfaces, is a common problem that occurs when painting with water-based latex paint.
-Despite its name and appearance, surfactant leaching is an aesthetic concern, and not harmful to the paint nor the surface it is on.
+Despite its name and appearance, surfactant leaching is an aesthetic concern, and not harmful to the paint or the surface it is on.

-The stains left behind from surfactant leaching, also known as streaking or weeping, can be oily, glossy, or sticky.
-It appears frequently in bathrooms and other humid environments as brown spots on ceilings or walls.
-It is important to note that the discoloration from surfactant leaching are not the same as water stains or spots and should not be treated as such.
+Surfactant leaching frequently shows up in bathrooms and other humid environments on ceilings or walls.
+It is important to note that the discolouration from surfactant leaching is not the same as water stains or spots and should not be treated as such.

 What Causes Surfactant Leaching?

-- Leaving paint to dry in cool, humid conditions, such as in early fall when frost begins to form overnight.
+- Paint drying in cool, humid conditions—common during early fall when frost can form overnight

 How to Fix Surfactant Leaching

-- Rinse the surface with water or wipe with a damp cloth as soon as you notice stains.
-You may have to clean the area periodically as leaching occurs over time.
+- Rinse the surface with water or wipe with a damp cloth as soon as you notice stains

-- On exterior surfaces, normal weathering will usually remove surfactant stains naturally.
-Stains can accumulate, however, on surfaces shielded from the elements.
+- On exterior surfaces, normal weathering will usually remove surfactant stains naturally